Orange Salted Pistachio Chocolate Chunk Cookies

 It is a comprehensive and approachable cookbook that I can see turning to time and time again over the years!
 Exactly what made with fall in love with Laurie’s blog years ago.

-- Preheat the oven to 375 degrees Fahrenheit.
-Line a large baking sheets with parchment paper or silicone baking mat (Silpat).
+- Preheat the oven to 375°F (190°C) with a rack in the center position.
+Line a half sheet pan with parchment paper or a silicone baking mat.
+Set aside.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.
-In the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, both sugars, and the orange zest on medium-low speed for 2 to 3 minutes or until fluffy.
+In the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, brown and granulated sugars, and orange zest on medium-low speed for 2 to 3 minutes or until fluffy.
 Add the egg and mix until evenly incorporated.
-Scrape down the sides and bottom of the bowl.
+Scrape down the sides and bottom of the bowl with a spatula.
 Add the vanilla and blend until combined.

 - With the mixer running on low speed, gradually add the flour mixture and mix until the flour is incorporated.
 Add the dark chocolate chunks and chopped pistachios to the batter.
 Mix on low until combined, scraping the sides and bottom of the bowl one last time.

-- Using a spoon, scoop out the cookie dough (roughly 2.5 – 3 tablespoons per cookie) onto the prepared baking sheets, spacing the scoops an inch or so apart.
-Sprinkle the top of each cookie with a small pinch of sea salt.
+- Using a spoon, scoop out the cookie dough (roughly 2 to 3 tablespoons per cookie) onto the prepared baking sheets, spacing the scoops an inch or so apart.
+Sprinkle the top of each cookie with flaky salt.

-- Bake the cookies at 375 degrees for 8 to 10 minutes (I baked mine for exactly 8 minutes), rotating the baking sheet halfway through.
+- Bake for 8 to 10 minutes, rotating the baking sheet halfway through.
 Let the cookies cool on the pan on a rack for 5 minutes and then transfer them to a wire rack to finish cooling.